axax/lunuc/doc.md

 * genResolver = If set to false the resolver is not generated automatically
 * mutationResult = The type that is returned after a mutation (default is {TypeName}Status)
 * access = Control who has access -> Object {create: 'anonymous'}
+* noUserRelation = if true the createdBy field won't be created

 **Field properties**